HyrumDickinson/unix_scripts/README.md

 # unix_scripts
-written for the macOS Catalina .zsh terminal with homebrew and git installed
+written for the macOS Monterey .zsh terminal with homebrew and git installed